limwei-ps/cortex-test/README.md

 ##### Catalog Tag Template
 ![image.png](images/image_25.png)
-- define the types and field names which can be used to annotate the assets later.
+- define the types and field names which can be used to annotate the assets or columns later.

+`test annotation for column`

 ![image.png](images/image_26.png)
 - annotation is used in yaml definition file